AndreRijo/TPCH-Client/README.md

 - And more :)

 ## Initial setup

+**Note**: if you have already prepared the TPC-H dataset when setting up PotionDB, you can re-use the dataset for the client and skip to [here](#potiondbs-tpc-h-client-setup).

 Before the client can be used, it is necessary to prepare TPC-H's dataset.
 This can be summarized into the following tasks: